Future Group will be among top 10 fashion firms by FY19:Biyani

 Future Retail had reported a standalone net profit of Rs 153.16 crore for the second quarter ended September 2017.
 Future Lifestyle Fashions reported a consolidated net profit at Rs 30.28 crore during the same quarter.

-The retail chain last month unveiled a 30-year vision, Retail 3.0, by when it plans to become Asia's largest integrated consumer retailer by 2047 with revenue of in excess of USD 1 trillion.
+The retail chain last month unveiled a 30-year vision, Retail 3.0, by when it plans to become Asia's largest integrated consumer retailer by 2047 with revenue of in excess of $1 trillion.

 RECOMMENDED FOR YOU